atiqsayyed/kafka-jdbc-connector/CLA.md

 Please read this document carefully before signing and keep a copy for your records.

-- Full legal name: Atiquer Rehman Sayyed
+- Full legal name:
-- Public name/Alias: Atiq Sayyed
+- Public name/Alias:
-- Mailing Address: 202, Kherani co-op soc, near atul society, vapi, gujarat, India
+- Mailing Address:
-- Location: Bangkok
+- Location:
-- GitHub ID:atiqsayyed
+- GitHub ID:
-- Telephone:627149461
+- Telephone:
-- E-Mail:sayyedatiq@gmail.com
+- E-Mail:
 - Open Source Project(s):[Kafka JDBC Connector](https://github.com/agoda-com/kafka-jdbc-connector)

 You accept and agree to the following terms and conditions for Your past, present and future Contributions submitted to the Company.